MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-move-a-text-box-in-front-of-or-behind-another-control.md

 ---

-# How to: Move a Text Box in Front of or Behind Another Control
+# Move a Text Box in Front of or Behind Another Control

 The following example sets the z-order of a  **[TextBox](../../../api/Outlook.textbox.md)**, so the user can display the entire  **TextBox** (by bringing it to the front of the z-order) or can place the **TextBox** behind other controls (by sending it to the back of the z-order).